ELISABETH PLANK - HARP

 As a very eager performer and promoter of contemporary music, Elisabeth Plank is dedicated to also presenting her instrument outside the romantic repertoire it is most commonly associated with.
 Harp concertos and solo pieces have been composed for her by Andreas Wykydal, Onur Dülger, Arturo Fuentes, Lucio Bruno-Videla and Margareta Ferek-Petric.

 Highlights of the past season include Elisabeth Plank's solo debut in Musikverein Wien, a recital as artist-in-residence for Salvi Harps' Arpissima concert-series and solo-programs for Jeunesse Musicale Austria.
 The 2018/19 season starts once more with a South America tour, further highlights include appearances at concert series such as "Young Musicians" in Musikverein Wien and "Révélations - Jeunes Interprètes" in Biel.

-Elisabeth Plank will release her second solo album "1825 - Echoes of Vienna on Historical Harp" in May 2019 with Gramola.
+Elisabeth Plank has released her second solo album "1825 - Echoes of Vienna on Historical Harp" in May 2019 with Gramola.

 Elisabeth Plank performs on a harp by Lyon & Healy as well as a double-action harp made by Érard from 1825 and restored by Rainer M. Thurau.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised.